-Preliminary Prospectus Dated August 8, 2024 Subject to Completion m+ Buffer20 Fund m+ funds Trust (the "trust") is a unit investment trust that is a Delaware statutory trust organized in series. iCapital Markets LLC serves as the sponsor of the trust and each trust series.
+Preliminary Prospectus Dated April 22, 2025 Subject to Completion iCapital m+ Buffer20 Fund m+ funds Trust (the "trust") is a unit investment trust that is a Delaware statutory trust organized in series. iCapital Markets LLC serves as the sponsor of the trust and each trust series.